yildizzor/restaurant-bolognese/README.md

 1. password can be consist of combination of _Upper_ characters, _Lower_ characters, _digits_, and the following characters: "\_-?!=+-.".
 2. password should be minimum 6 charactes.
 3. password should contain at least 1 uppercase, 1 lowercase and 1 digit.
-4. password can be changed through "User Profile" page.

 ### Sign In

-After sign up, user is able to authenticate via username/password fields.
+After sign up, user is able to authenticate via email/password fields.

-After 3 failure attempts, Captcha will appears for the user to prevent robot attacks.

 ### Profile

 Every registered user has own Profile page.
-It provides information about the users likes, dislikes, history of orders.

-User can change some personal information through Profile page like Email, Password and Address.

-User can upload pictures or choose avatars provided by the system in Profile page.
+User can upload pictures during sign up.

 ## Tech-Stack